zentrocdot/sd-webui-adjust_lora_filename/README.md

 ## Points of Criticism AUTOMATIC1111

-<p align="justify">AUTOMATIC1111 uses Gradio to programme the web interface.
-The Gradio version used is extremely buggy and outdated.
-Currently my local installed version is 5.0.1, AUTOMATIC1111 is using version 3.41.2.
+<p align="justify"><i>AUTOMATIC1111</i> uses <i>Gradio</i> to programme the web user interface. <i>The Gradio</i> version used is extremely buggy and outdated.
+Currently my local installed version is 5.0.1, <i>AUTOMATIC1111</i> is using version 3.41.2.
 In forum posts can be read that the outdated Gradio version is given priority over an adaptation or update.
 This does not really motivates to programme extensions.</p>

-<p align="justify">Even in the Python Virtual Environment, which AUTOMATIC1111 is using, the subsequent installation of Python modules is not unproblematic.
+<p align="justify">Even in the Python Virtual Environment, which <i>AUTOMATIC1111</i> is using, the subsequent installation of Python modules is not unproblematic.
 There is often a mismatch in versions and dependencies.
 It must be clarified on a case-by-case basis how problematic the corresponding warning or error messages are.
 So far I have been able to solve every problem that has arisen.</p>

-<p align="justify">I am still looking for good documentation on how to integrate custom Extensions into AUTOMATIC1111.
-So far I have to resort to analysing other extensions and also having a look at Automatic's code.
+<p align="justify">I am still looking for a good documentation on how to integrate custom <i>Extensions</i> into <i>AUTOMATIC1111</i>.
+So far I have to resort to analysing other extensions and also having a look at the code of <i>AUTOMATIC1111</i>.
 This is a very unsatisfactory approach.</p>

 # Reference